rileymiller/csci102-git-demo/README.md

 [insert pictures for cloning repository]

 ## Create a README
-After navigating into your repository if you list out all of the files in the current working directory using
+After navigating into your repository, if you list out all of the files in the current working directory using
 ```
 $ ls
 ```